Wrongful Conception Damages Calculator

 | Pain, suffering, and emotional distress | Physical pain, psychological impact, and relationship strain. | No (qualitative only) | Evaluation is highly fact-specific and often requires legal guidance. |

-The output of this calculator is best understood as a rough organizational total of direct economic costs associated with an unplanned pregnancy after alleged contraceptive negligence or failed sterilization.
-It is useful because it keeps the underlying arithmetic transparent.
-If the number seems surprisingly high, that can help you identify where the burden actually fell: medical treatment, work interruption, or a combination of both.
+The output of this wrongful conception damages calculator is best understood as a rough organizational total of direct economic costs connected to an unplanned pregnancy after alleged contraceptive negligence or failed sterilization.
+It is useful because it keeps the arithmetic transparent.
+If the number seems unexpectedly high, it can help you identify where the burden actually fell: medical treatment, work interruption, or a combination of both.

 At the same time, the result is not any of the following: